-I am not sure how old I was the first time I watched Merry Christmas, Mr Lawrence.
+I am not sure how old I was the first time I watched Merry Christmas, Mr Lawrence, but I remember being entranced by the music of Ryuichi Sakamoto.
 Quite young, I think.
-I remember being traumatised by the scene where David Bowie is buried in sand up to his neck.
-My Dad loves David Bowie.
+I was traumatised by the scene where David Bowie is buried in sand up to his neck.
+Dad loves David Bowie, music, and Japan.
 He also loves movies.
 Good movies, old movies, art house movies.
-The thing I have always loved the most about this movie is the music.
+For me, this movie was all about the music.
 The haunting, atmospheric, beautiful music.
+I was in awe of a composer who could add so much beauty to such a horrific situation, a Prisoner of War camp in WWII.

 Alas, I am wondering off topic.
 I set out to write about the amazing documentary we watched last week about Ryuichi Sakamoto: CODA.
 It was not at all what I was expecting.
 The movie opened in the Fukushima exclusion zone.
 Not far from the Daiichi Power Plant.
 Ryuichi was suited up and wondering through the area that nature has begun to reclaim, with a Geiger Counter.
 It was bleak and it was intense.
 He spoke about his treatment for throat cancer, and he played an old piano which had been submerged in water after the tsunami.
 It was very out of tune and the sound was chilling.
 Then, footage of Ryuichi and two other musicians playing Merry Christmas, Mr Lawrence in the hall of Rikuzentakata Daiichi Junior High School, as a tsunami and nuclear disaster memorial.
 The complete piece.

 I usually get quite teary.
 I sometimes struggle to talk without my voice waivering.
 This experience was on another level.
 I was sobbing in the cinema.
-I was trying, very hard to regulate my breathing.
+Trying very hard to regulate my breathing, unsuccessfully.
 I had tears running down my face, and my body was heaving with the effort to try to stay quiet and not interrupt everyone else’s viewing pleasure.
 My chest was aching like my heart would break.
 Trying to describe my love for this piece of music is difficult.
 Music defies words and description.
-It ellicts feelings and memories and (sometimes strong) emotions.
+It ellicts feelings and memories and sometimes strong emotions.
 I searched my being during the music to try to figure out why it has such an impact on me.

 Image credit Amazon.com